muthukumar9360/Gesture_Based_RPS_Game/README.md

-# ✊✋✌ Hand_Gesture_Controlled Rock-Paper-Scissors Game
+# ✊✋✌ Hand_Gestured Rock-Paper-Scissors Game

 An interactive **Rock-Paper-Scissors game** controlled entirely using your **hand gestures** through the webcam.